 Lottery and Statutory Funding

-The Honeypot Children’s Charity has a dedicated resource to help engage with Lottery and Statutory funders.
+The Honeypot Children’s Charity has a dedicated resource to engage with Lottery and Statutory funders.

 We are interested in working in partnership with our wider network of referring organisations to explore joint funding applications and joint public sector contract bids.
 See our current list of funders below.